How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 (i) DELF Prim (ages 7-11)

-For younger students, the DELF Prim exams are available.
-These tests are designated for children aged between 7 and 11 years old.
+The DELF Prim exams are available for younger students.
+These tests are designated for children between 7 and 11 years old.

 There are only three test levels: A11.1, A1, and A2.
 These tests measure beginners’ French language skills.